-3. Energy, environment and biodiversity
+3. Energy, climate change and the environment

 The Organisation is committed to caring for and respecting the environment and protecting biodiversity during the day-to-day performance of its operations.
 All the Organisation's policies must take into consideration the transition to a more sustainable economy, allocating available resources to maximise efficient use with the objective of decarbonising production activities, seeking to minimise risks to the climate and to human health and biodiversity.